 Fact Sheet: USDA Support for Older Americans

-Nutrition Assistance: Seniors represent a particularly vulnerable demographic to food insecurity, with unique health, social, and nutrition challenges that can include decreased mobility, limited shopping and cooking ability, and health challenges related to food insecurity.
+Seniors represent a particularly vulnerable demographic to food insecurity, with unique health, social and nutrition challenges that can include decreased mobility, limited shopping and cooking ability and health challenges related to food insecurity.
 USDA works to positively impact the nutritional and health outcomes of these low-income seniors through seven nutrition assistance programs that are available support the health and nutrition of older Americans.
-Three of USDA's nutrition assistance programs are exclusively for seniors; the Commodity Supplemental Food Program, the Senior Farmers Market Nutrition Program, and the Nutrition Services Incentive Program which is run in partnership with the Department of Health and Human Services Administration for Community Living.
+Three of USDA's nutrition assistance programs are exclusively for seniors; the Commodity Supplemental Food Program, the Senior Farmers Market Nutrition Program and the Nutrition Services Incentive Program which is run in partnership with the Department of Health and Human Services Administration for Community Living.

 The Supplemental Nutrition Assistance Program serves more than 4 million seniors.
 Only 42 percent of eligible elderly individuals participate in SNAP, compared to 83 percent for all eligible people.
 USDA has worked to decrease participation barriers for older Americans by simplifying the application and recertification processes and providing additional accommodations for elderly and disabled participants.

 - Access to Purchase and Delivery Services: In July of 2015, USDA issued a proposed rule that would allow homebound, older Americans and disabled persons to use their SNAP benefits to purchase groceries through purchase and delivery services run by government agencies and non-profit organizations.
 This will provide greater access to healthy food for those who cannot get to the grocery store.